AnshumanDec2K/Memories_MERN_Project/README.md

 Steps
 -----
--> initialised the client and server folders
+-> Initialised the client and server folders

--> inside the server folder we do have the index.js file which imports all the necessary modules like express, bodyParser, mongoose, cors
+-> Inside the server folder we do have the index.js file which imports all the necessary modules like express, bodyParser, mongoose, cors

--> to set the import statements in the ES6 format we add a parameter "type" : "module" inside the package.json file
+-> to set the import statements in the ES6 format we add a parameter "type": "module" inside the package.json file

--> we then initialise the expess app and then use the modules imported using the app.use middleware
+-> we then initialise the express app and then use the modules imported using the app.use middleware

 _____________________